-Colgate-Palmolive is Exhibit A in why the Lead Director role is an empty suit compared to an independent Board Chairman.
-Our Lead Director, Mr. Stephen Sadove, attracts negative shareholder votes.
-Mr. Sadove received the most negative shareholder votes in 2020 and 2021 and the second highest negative votes in 2022.
+Colgate-Palmolive finally replaced Mr. Stephen Sadove as lead director after the 2022 proposal on this topic pointed out that Colgate-Palmolive was Exhibit A in why the lead director role is an empty suit compared to an independent Board Chairman.
+The 2023 Colgate-Palmolive lead director, Mr. Stephen Sadove, attracted against shareholder votes.
+Mr. Sadove received the most against shareholder votes in 2020 and 2021 and the second highest against votes in 2022.
+Mr. Sadove has finally been replaced as Colgate-Palmolive lead director.